nmquijada/tormes/README.md

 ## Installation

 TORMES is a pipeline that requries a lot of dependenices to work.
 It has been devised to be used as a conda environment.
-For installing TORMES an all its dependencies run (all of them will be installed with the conda environment):
+For installing TORMES an all its dependencies run:

 ```
 wget https://anaconda.org/nmquijada/tormes-1.1/2020.04.08.105015/download/tormes-1.1.yml